almostengr/light-show-extender/README.md

 falconpitwitter.json.
 Download this file to your computer.
 * Open this falconpitwitter.json in the text editor of your choice.
 * Create a [Twitter](https://twitter.com) account.
-* Sign up for the [Twitter Developer Platform](https://developer.twitter.com) with the TWitter account that you just created.
+* Sign up for the [Twitter Developer Platform](https://developer.twitter.com) with the Twitter account that you just created.
 Once logged in and approved, you will need to create a new project and generate the Consumer Key, Consumer Secret, Access Token, and Access Secrets.
 Paste each of values in the corresponding field in the falconpitwitter.json file.